markus41/portfolio/README.md

 └── README.md                  # You are here!
 ```

 The `tools` package contains submodules for CRM integrations, email and doc generation, ad campaign helpers and more.
 Each agent has a corresponding unit test under `tests/`.
 Methods that talk to external services can use the `retry_tool` decorator from `src.utils` to automatically retry transient failures.
+The decorator supports configurable retry counts, optional delays between attempts and a fallback handler.

 ### 🏡 Real Estate Expansion